FancyJesse/led-vote/README.md

 Introduction
 ------------------------------------------------------------------------
-A Raspberry-Pi project written in Python that utilizes the GPIO board and network.
+A Raspberry-Pi project written in Python that utilizes the GPIO board and network capabilities.
-A server is created and provides connect clients with a list of LED colors.
-The colors are predefined via the **config.py** file and will correspond to an LED connected to the GPIO board.
-The client has the ability to select an LED color, and once it is selected, the corresponding LED will blink on the GPIO board.
+The GPIO board is configured with multiple LEDs that correspond with the **config.py** file.
+The LED ID and GPIO-pin number are identified as well within this file.
+This configuration allows LEDs to be manipulated and handled through the **led.py** script.

+A server script is also provided, which handles clients requesting to handle the LEDs.
+Once a client is connected, the server listens for a JSON message which identifies a valid ID for the LED (defined in **config.py**), then calls the corresponding LED to blink.

+In addition to the server, clients are also able to send LED blink requests through a dynamic webpage.
+This webpage provides clients buttons that correspond to the available LEDs.
+Once a button is click, a connection is established to the server and the JSON message for the LED to blink is sent.

-Clients are also able to register a username to track their selections, and the selections of every other participant.
+LED selections are also recorded and stored on a database.
+Clients are able to register and login to track their LED selections.
-These values are presented via a [webpage](http://ledvote.fancyjesse.com).
+The webpage mentioned earlier displays statistics about the LED selections, such as the LED colors most selected and top contributors.

+See a working example of this project on this [webpage](http://ledvote.fancyjesse.com).

 Prerequisites